wcyn/quill-flutter-action/README.md

 # Usage

 To use the action, create a workflow file `quill.yml` in your repo's `.github/workflows` directory.
-Here's a basic set up that builds the android apk and uploads it to Google Drive.
+Here's a basic set up that builds the Android apk and uploads it to Google Drive.

 ```yaml
 # .github/workflows/quill.yml